joaomcteixeira/python-project-skeleton/README.rst

 Python Package Skeleton Template
 ================================

-This is a skeleton template for a Python project aimed at distribution and continuous integration.
+This is a **project skeleton template** for a **Python project/library**.
 The repository intents to implement the latest best practices in team software development, continuous integration and deployment.

-You will find in `project's documentation`_ all references that motivated the current configuration as well as detailed explanation on the different configuration files.
+You will find in **`project's documentation`_** all references that motivated the current configuration as well as detailed explanation on the different configuration files.

 I intent to keep this repository up to date to my knowledge and needs.
 Your feedback and suggestions are highly appreciated, please raise an `issue`_ and share your thoughts.